fdavidcl/vagrant-spark/README.md

 vagrant up
 ```

-which shall take a bit of time
+which shall take a bit of time.

 ## Using a pre-build VM